Freaky Flow: Career

-In 2009, Freaky Flow released the mix album The Furious Factor on New York's Moist Music, as a joint-venture with Furious Records.
-This album was a retrospective mix compilation made up entirely of notable releases on Toronto-based drum and bass label, Furious Records.

-In 2011, Freaky Flow continued his Volume mix series (the last of which was Volume 008, several years earlier), with two new mixes, Volume 009 and Volume 010, both given away free online.
+In 2009, Grey released the mix album The Furious Factor on New York's Moist Music, a joint-venture with Toronto-based drum and bass label Furious Records.
+The album was a retrospective mix compilation of notable releases on Furious Records.
+In 2011, he continued his Volume mix series with two new mixes, Volume 009 and Volume 010, both given away free online.